phase2/frontend-docs/particle/architecture/component-structure.md

 ## Generating a Component

 Components have a specific file structure.
-Instead of making a developer create all required files by hand, we use a [Yeoman](http://yeoman.io/) generator to easily create new component folders by running the following command in Bash:
+Instead of making a developer create all required files by hand, we use a [Yeoman](http://yeoman.io/) generator to easily create new component folders by running the following command:

 ```text
 npm run new